Contact

 Ilya Gringolts, violinAnahit Kurtikyan, violinSilvia Simionescu, violaClaudius Herrmann, violoncello

-The Zürich-based, internationally assembled ensemble - Ilya Gringolts has Russian roots; violinist Anahit Kurtikyan from Armenia; violist Silvia Simionescu from Romania; and cellist Claudius Herrmann from Germany - has established a distinguished reputation in the world’s most prestigious concert venues and major international festivals.
-The four musicians had been bonded by friendship and numerous chamber-music encounters long before the quartet’s formation, having played together in various configurations; Claudius Herrmann and Anahit Kurtikyan were at one time members of the renowned Amati Quartet.
+The Zürich-based, internationally assembled ensemble with violinist Ilya Gringolts from Russia, violinist Anahit Kurtikyan from Armenia, violist Silvia Simionescu from Romania, and cellist Claudius Herrmann from Germany, has established a distinguished reputation in the world’s most prestigious concert venues and major festivals.
+Long before the quartet’s official formation, the four musicians were already bonded by close friendship and countless chambermusic collaborations; notably, Claudius Herrmann and Anahit Kurtikyan were former members of the renowned Amati Quartet

-In recent seasons, the quartet has performed at the Salzburg Festival, the Lucerne, Verbier, Gstaad and Edinburgh International Festival, at the Settimane Musicali Ascona, and regularly performs in prestigious concert halls such as Concertgebouw Amsterdam, Elbphilharmonie Hamburg, Wigmore Hall London, Philharmonie Luxembourg, Stockholm’s Konserthuset, Festspielhaus Baden-Baden, L’Auditori Barcelona, Sociedad Filarmónica de Bilbao, Lugano Musica, and the Società dei Concerti in Milan.
+In recent seasons, the quartet has appeared at major festivals including Salzburg, Lucerne, Verbier, Gstaad, Edinburgh, and the Settimane Musicali Ascona.
+Furthermore, the ensemble performs regularly in the world’s most prestigious concert halls, such as Amsterdam’s Concertgebouw, the Elbphilharmonie Hamburg, London's Wigmore Hall, the Philharmonie Luxembourg, Stockholm’s Konserthuset, the Festspielhaus Baden-Baden, L’Auditori Barcelona, the Sociedad Filarmónica de Bilbao, LAC Lugano Arte e Cultura, and the Società dei Concerti in Milan.

-The quartet maintains musical partnerships with renowned artists such as Jörg Widmann, Andreas Ottensamer, Malin Hatelius, James Boyd, Christian Poltéra, Katia Skanavi and Alexander Lonquich.
-The musical encounter with the American pianist Leon Fleisher (1928 - 2022) has enriched the quartet in a lasting way.
-Just as important to the four musicians as the classical repertoire is the performance of contemporary music, including works by Heinz Holliger, Valentyn Silvestrov, György Kurtág, Marc-André Dalbavie, Jörg Widmann and Lotta Wennäkoski.
+The quartet regularly collaborates with renowned artists such as Jörg Widmann, Andreas Ottensamer, Malin Hatelius, James Boyd, Christian Poltéra, Katia Skanavi, and Alexander Lonquich.
+Their collaboration with the legendary American pianist Leon Fleisher (1928–2022) had a lasting impact on the ensemble.
+Contemporary music is just as important to the four musicians as the classical repertoire; their programs frequently include works by Heinz Holliger, Valentyn Silvestrov, György Kurtág, Marc-André Dalbavie, Jörg Widmann, and Lotta Wennäkoski.

-All members of the Gringolts Quartet play on rare Italian instruments: Ilya Gringolts plays a Stradivarius ‘ex-Prové’, Cremona 1719, Cremona 1742-43 from private ownership, Anahit Kurtikyan a Camillo Camilli violin, Mantua 1733, Silvia Simionescu a Jacobus Januarius viola, Cremona 1660 and Claudius Herrmann a Maggini cello, Brescia 1600.
-By the way, on this instrument Prince Golizyn once played, a great admirer of Beethoven, as the first performer of the late string quartets he commissioned from the composer.
+All members of the Gringolts Quartet play on rare Italian instruments: Ilya Gringolts plays a Guarneri “del Gesù” (1743), Anahit Kurtikyan a violin by Camillo Camilli (Mantua, 1733), Silvia Simionescu a viola by Jacobus Januarius (Cremona, 1660), and Claudius Herrmann a Maggini cello (Brescia, 1600).
+Notably, this cello was once owned by Prince Galitzin, a great admirer of Beethoven who commissioned the composer’s late string quartets and had them performed for the very first time.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.